gulbarinmacin/platformdetection/README.md

 # E-commerce Platform Detection

-This Python script checks a list of e-commerce websites for their platform information and logs the results in an Excel file.
+This Python script checks a list of websites for their platform provider information and logs the results in an Excel file.
 It leverages multi-threading to handle multiple requests concurrently, improving efficiency when processing large datasets.
 The sample data taken from ETBİS. (https://www.eticaret.gov.tr/)

 # Requirements
 The script requires the following Python libraries: